automl/DAC4RL/README.md

 ```

 ## Singularity Container
 To run your experiments in the same runtime environment as the competition servers they will be evaluated on, we provide a [Singularity container](https://sylabs.io/guides/3.5/user-guide/introduction.html).
+Please see [the Singularity container definition file](dac4rl.def) to see what additional packages will be available in the runtime environment.

 The container may either be downloaded from the Container Library:
 ```